spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 | **bond_data.20** | VLAN   | bond_data            | 20     | 10.20.30.0/16  | 10.20.30.1 |
 | **br0**          | Bridge | bond_data            | Native |                |            |

-The **br0** bridge interface is used as a master interface by Multus to automatically create VLAN interfaces for VMs.
-In this scenario, the master interface must be a bridge, as no other type will work.
+The **br0** bridge interface is used as a primary interface by Multus to automatically create VLAN interfaces for VMs.
+In this scenario, the primary interface must be a bridge, as no other type will work.

 This setup also assumes that the physical servers (the worker nodes) have four physical network interfaces that are connected to the switch, as described in the following table.